StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 You can [screate custom monitor function](../../develop/developer-guides/custom-functions/monitor-functions.md) to customize how StackState processes the 4T data.

 {% endhint %}

-### Monitor runner

-Monitors are run by a dedicated subsystem of StackState called the monitor runner.
-The main task of the monitor runner is to schedule the execution of all existing monitors in such a way as to ensure that all of them produce viable results in a timely manner.

-### Run interval

-The monitor runner schedules monitor execution using an interval parameter that is configured on a per-monitor basis - the `intervalSeconds`.
-The runner will attempt to schedule a monitor execution every `intervalSeconds`, counting from the end of the previous execution cycle, in parallel to the other existing Monitors (subject to resource limits).
-For example, setting `intervalSeconds` of a monitor definition to the value `600` will cause the monitor runner to attempt to schedule the execution of this monitor every ten minutes, assuming that the execution time itself is negligible.

 ## See also